Brilliance BS4: Trims

 The vehicle had a total of seven trims; 1.6MT, 1.6MT Deluxe, 1.8MT, 1.8MT Deluxe, 1.8AT, 1.8AT Deluxe, and 1.8AT Premium.
 The most basic trim (1.16MT) lacked side airbags, a tyre pressure gauge, an anti-engine theft system and a parking radar.
 Bluetooth and GPS were present on the 1.8T AT Premium trim.

 Engine

 Initially, the BS4 was offered with an old Mitsubishi designed 1.8 L four cylinder engine claiming 136 PS of output.
 A turbocharged 1.8 L unit developed by Brilliance themselves, with outputs of 150 PS or 170 PS, is already included on domestic market models.
 A diesel engine for installation in the European market version is still under development.

 Transmission

 The turbocharged BS4 is available only with a four-speed automatic transmission, but for the European-spec base version, a "sloppy" five-speed manual gearbox is offered.

 Ride and handling

-According to Auto Express, ride quality is "reasonably comfortable" but steering is "vague".
+According to Auto Express, ride quality is "reasonably comfortable", but steering is "vague".

 Equipment

 The car has electronically adjustable leather seats, air conditioning and electronic parking assistance.
-Interior plastic is "harsh and cheap" and leather quality "cheap".
+Interior plastic is described as "harsh and cheap" and leather quality as "cheap".
 ESC, which has become mainstream for European cars of this class, is not offered.